John Bew, King’s College London

 Charlie Laderman is Lecturer in War Studies.
 His research focuses on 19th and 20th century international history, embracing a number of themes including the political development and foreign relations of the United States and Great Britain, the collapse of the Ottoman Empire and the formation of the post-Ottoman Middle East, and the development of ideas on humanitarianism, global governance and statecraft.
 He is the author of Sharing the Burden: Armenia, Humanitarian Intervention and the Search for an Anglo-American Alliance, forthcoming in 2017 with Oxford University Press.
 His next book is an intellectual biography of the American statesman and Nobel Laureate Elihu Root.
 It explores Root’s critical role in the rise of the United States to world power in the early years of the twentieth century, the development of ideas on global governance and international law, and the emergence of an American foreign policy establishment that would continue to inform U.S. diplomacy into the twenty first century.He was previously a Fox International Fellow at the Whitney and Betty Macmillan Center for International and Area Studies, and Smith Richardson Fellow in International Security Studies, both at Yale University, and an AHRC Fellow at the Kluge Center, Library of Congress.

-Andrew Ehrhardt is currently a doctoral candidate in the War Studies Department at King’s College London and serves as the secretary of the Centre for Grand Strategy.
+Andrew Ehrhardt is currently a postdoctoral fellow at the Centre for Grand Strategy, War Studies Department, King’s College London.
 His research focuses on the British Foreign Office and the creation of the United Nations in the early 1940s.
 In September 2015, Andrew completed his MA research in terrorism and counterterrorism in the War Studies Department, where he focused on Irish Fenian political violence and its effect on Anglo-American relations in the aftermath of the American Civil War.
 Originally from New Orleans, Louisiana, he completed his undergraduate coursework in International Relations at the University of Texas at Austin.

 Dr Emman El-Badawy